 In the same role, as test and reserve driver, Frijns was part of the 2014 Caterham F1 Team.
 Unfortunately, he never had a chance to drive in any F1 race and after Caterham retired from the competition, Robin realized that his dream will probably stay a dream, nothing more.

-Next challenge for 25-year old Dutchman is FIA Formula E Championship.
-Frijns joined Andretti Formula E team for season 2015- 2016, partnering Simona de Silvestro.
-He didi pretty weel as he was in points in almost every race.
+Next challenge for the Dutchman wad the FIA Formula E Championship.
+Frijns joined Andretti Formula E team for season 2015- 2016.
+He did pretty weel as he was in points in almost every race.
 Frijns collected total of 45 points to finish 10th in the series while his best race result was 3rd place in Putrajaya ePrix.